savranciati/pdglasso/README.md

-## Coloured Graphical Lasso for Paired Data
+## Symmetric Graphical Lasso for Paired Data

 How to install the package: